cecilartavion/Random_State_Generator/README.md

 ```
 run random_state_generator.py state state_specs state_parameters sampling_merging_method sampling_parameter use_specs use_parameters city_specs noisy_parameters demo_cols support_parameters save_status
 ```
+Here is a description of each variable in the above script:
 - `state`: either the string 'random' or a two digit string that represents the U.S. from which data is sampled.
 The possible two-digit values and their corresponding states are as follows:
 01 -- Alabama,